ADVERTISEMENT

 In the end, you still may not remember every detail as crisply as you’d like.
 But life-story writing is rewarding when it’s about your feelings and thoughts about the past, not just the memories themselves.
 Take special note of how your perceptions of the past may have changed (or not).

 Reflect on how an event or person changed you—even if you don’t recall them perfectly.
-Note life lessons you took away with you, particularly those that have guided your life since.
+Note life lessons you learned, particularly those that have guided your life since.
 Write these things down.

 Related Reads